Basketball Drills

 Defensive Slide Lines

 Players line up on the baseline in a defensive stance: knees bent, chest up, hands active at shoulder height.
-Coach signals direction with the hand.
-Players slide laterally without crossing their feet.
-Go for 30-45 seconds at a time, three rounds.
-Builds lower body strength, lateral quickness, and the muscle memory of a real stance.
+The coach signals direction with a hand; players slide laterally without crossing their feet.
+30 to 45 seconds, three rounds.

 Closeout Drill

-Defender starts under the basket, offensive player at the three-point line.
-Coach passes the ball to the offensive player; defender sprints out, breaks down with choppy steps in the last three feet, and lands in a closeout (one hand high, one low, weight balanced).
+The defender starts under the basket, an offensive player at the three-point line.
+The coach passes out; the defender sprints, breaks down with choppy steps in the last three feet, and lands in a closeout (one hand high, one low, balanced).
 10 reps per side.
-A defensive skill that often gets less practice time than dribbling or shooting and shows up in every game.

 Zig-Zag Defense

-Cones placed in a zig-zag from baseline to half-court.
-Defender slides while staying in stance, mirroring an imagined dribbler down each leg of the zig-zag.
+Cones in a zig-zag from baseline to half-court.
+The defender slides in stance, mirroring an imagined dribbler down each leg of the zig-zag.
 Add a live offensive player once the slide pattern looks clean.
-Builds the conditioning to slide for an entire possession.

 Four offensive players around the perimeter, four defenders in a help-side shell.
-The offense passes the ball around the perimeter while defenders shift positions: the on-ball defender pressures, the two one-pass-away defenders deny, the help-side defender drops to the lane.
+The offense passes around while the on-ball defender pressures, the two one-pass-away defenders deny, and the help-side defender drops to the lane.
 No shots allowed.
-Teaches rotations, communication, and help-side concepts without the chaos of live scoring.

 Help and Recover

-Three offensive players (top, wing, baseline), three defenders in matching positions.
-On a dribble drive from the top, the wing defender helps, then recovers when the ball kicks back out.
-Teaches the timing of the help and the discipline of getting back to your man before the catch-and-shoot.
+Three offensive players (top, wing, baseline) and three defenders.
+On a drive from the top, the wing defender helps, then recovers when the ball kicks back out.
 Add a second drive on the same possession to stress conditioning.

 Conditioning and Footwork Drills